 Avoid purchasing email lists or using third-party data sources, as they often contain outdated or inactive email addresses.
 That can trigger spam filters for your entire email audience.

-DKIM, SPF and DMARC are essentially records added to your domain settings that increases the security of your domain and increases your email reputation in your recipient’s email servers.
-When implementing email marketing solutions for our clients, we do all that leg work.
+These are essentially records added to your domain settings that increase the security of your domain and increase your email reputation in your recipient’s email servers.
+When implementing email marketing solutions for our clients, we do all that legwork.
+You don’t even need to understand what they mean!

 When a subscriber subscribes to your mailing list, automate a request for the contact to confirm their email address via the appropriate link in your email marketing solution.
 This gives two benefits.